ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 Thinking of regexes in this way can be misleading however.
-There is an ephemeral nature to this execution that is unlike most other forms of code execution because of the inherent backtracking that occurs within a regex, potentially undoing bindings created within match objects and invalidating previous state.
+There is an ephemeral nature to this execution that is unlike most other forms of code execution because of the possibility of backtracking within a regex, potentially undoing bindings created within match objects and invalidating previous state.